COVID-19 pandemic: Cause

-SARS‑CoV‑2 belongs to the broad family of viruses known as coronaviruses.
+SARS‑CoV‑2 (severe acute respiratory syndrome coronavirus 2) belongs to the broad family of viruses known as coronaviruses.
 It is a positive-sense single-stranded RNA (+ssRNA) virus, with a single linear RNA segment.
 Coronaviruses infect humans, other mammals, including livestock and companion animals, and avian species.

 Human coronaviruses are capable of causing illnesses ranging from the common cold to more severe diseases such as Middle East respiratory syndrome (MERS, fatality rate ≈34%).
 SARS-CoV-2 is the seventh known coronavirus to infect people, after 229E, NL63, OC43, HKU1, MERS-CoV, and the original SARS-CoV.